Miami-Dade Schools Police sergeant terminated over run-in with Doral Police outside restaurant in April

 On Wednesday, she appeared before the district and begged the board not to fire her.

-She is referring to the night of April 24, when she had a rowdy run-in with Doral Police at the Heaven Mykonos restaurant.
+Ultimately, the board voted to suspend Guevara without pay…and to begin dismissal proceedings.

+This all stems from an incident nearly four months ago, when Guevara had a rowdy run-in with police during a night out at City Place in Doral.”

-Officers were sent to the restaurant for a disturbance call.
+Officers were sent to the Heaven Mykonos restaurant for a disturbance call.

 When they arrived they spoke to an employee.

 “You don’t want them here anymore.
-You want them out,” said an officer.
+You want them out,” said a police officer.

-“We don’t want them here,” confirmed the employee.
+“We don’t want them here,” said the employee.

-Inside, they approached Guevara and another officer she was with.
+They approached Guevara and another Miami-Dade Schools officer she was with inside.

 The women paid their tab and had their guns taken, but when they got outside, things escalated.